AndWass/mqtt/docs/content/reference/stream/async_read.md

 This call always returns immediately.
 The asynchronous operation will continue until one of the following conditions is true:

-* A complete message is received
+* A complete message is received.
 * An error occurs.

-The algorithm, known as a composed asynchronous operation, is implemented in terms of calls to the next layer's async_read_some.
+The algorithm, known as a composed asynchronous operation, is implemented in terms of calls to the next layers async_read_some.
-The program must ensure that no other calls to `async_read` or `async_read_fixed_header` are performed until this operation completes.
-Received message data is appended to the buffer.
+The program must ensure that no other calls to `async_read` are performed until this operation completes.
+Received message data is appended to the buffer, starting with the first byte of the variable header.

 ## Parameters